 - 4.1 At FHG we have recognised that to deliver on our Vision, we must ensure that we get the best from our contracting and from that we can make tenants' homes our priority.
-Having identified those issues that can be further improved and by better coordinating our resources across the Group we believe that we can achieve continuous improvement. - 4.2 We have established the following principles which aim to help us manage the post-procurement implementation and ongoing management process from the start to the finish of each contractual arrangement: We will - Ensure that FHG's expected standards and specifications are included in any tender documentation thus ensuring full visibility and awareness by the contractor at an early stage; - ✓ Include required performance standards in the contract tender; - ✓ Provide information on time and to a high standard; - ✓ Plan and hold cyclical contractor reviews; - ✓ Deal with poor performance in a timely and corrective manner; - √ Focus on continuous improvement; - ✓ Learn from innovations and experiences brought to us by contractors and other organisations; and - Seek a robust contract relationship, both internally and externally - 4.3 This framework aims to promote a consistent Group-wide approach to contract management based on the following behaviours: - Being risk aware in assessing risk we will consider the following questions... - ...what's the importance of this contract? - ...is this covered by statutory or regulatory requirements? - ...is this a high risk supply? - ...is this a higher value contract? - ... are we aware of any previous issues? - ...do we know this contractor, do we have robust references? - ...is this contract time or budget-critical? - ...does this contract affect business continuity?
+Having identified those issues that can be further improved and by better coordinating our resources across FHG we believe that we can achieve continuous improvement. - 4.2 We have established the following principles which aim to help us manage the post-procurement implementation and ongoing management process from the start to the finish of each contractual arrangement: We will - Ensure that FHG's expected standards and specifications are included in any tender documentation thus ensuring full visibility and awareness by the contractor at an early stage; - ✓ Include required performance standards in the contract tender; - ✓ Provide information on time and to a high standard; - ✓ Plan and hold cyclical contractor reviews; - ✓ Deal with poor performance in a timely and corrective manner; - √ Focus on continuous improvement; - ✓ Learn from innovations and experiences brought to us by contractors and other organisations; and - ✓ Seek a robust contract relationship, both internally and externally - 4.3 This framework aims to promote a consistent organisation wide approach to contract management based on the following behaviours: - Being risk aware in assessing risk we will consider the following questions... - ...what's the importance of this contract? - ...is this covered by statutory or regulatory requirements? - ...is this a high risk supply? - ...is this a higher value contract? - ...are we aware of any previous issues? - ...do we have a contract with a supplier that has spent out and lapsed? - ...do we know this contractor, do we have robust references? - ...is this contract time or budget-critical? - ...does this contract affect business continuity?